Tl;dr: Moderation is the most certain path to decadence. Absolute rules will keep you off such a fate.

 Is Moderation Detrimental to Success?

 In 2019, Elon Musk broke the news when he talked about his 120-hour workweek.
-At the time, the guy’s fortune was estimated to be about $12 billion.
+At the time, the guy’s fortune was $12 billion.

 Why would someone so rich make his life so miserable while he could just retire?